All Episodes

 Got a lot of fights here for Republicans.

-But if you won't fight to keep your repeal replace promise, and you're no longer Reagan supply side conservatives on the economy and you want to raise taxes on the rich, well, we can elect Democrats to do that for us.
+But if you won't fight to keep your repeal replace promise and you're no longer Reagan supply-side conservatives on the economy and you want to raise taxes on the rich, well, we can elect Democrats to do that for us.

-You're doing a good job on the corporate side, but they're afraid of of the class warfare rhetoric of Chuck Schumer.
+You're doing a good job on the corporate side, but they're afraid of the class warfare rhetoric of Chuck Schumer.

 It's stupid.